How to Achieve Higher OEE Ratings with Data Integration

 Accurate, real-time OEE ratings give manufacturers the power to make informed decisions to keep operations running smoothly and efficiently.
 This level of concentric manufacturing intelligence enables you to make investments where needed to maximize returns in many cases.
 Having the “single truth” of data integrity also provides for powerful reporting and analysis to understand the “why” behind manufacturing operations.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about our manufacturing operations management capabilities and manufacturing intelligence solutions, contact John Lee, Department Manager, Manufacturing Systems and Solutions.
+To learn more about our manufacturing operations management capabilities and manufacturing intelligence solutions, contact John Lee, Strategic Manager of Manufacturing Intelligence.

 Learn More About: